Remarkable symmetries in the Milky Way disk's magnetic field: Introduction

 The high density of e.g.r.s.
-RM's in the $|b| < 4\deg$ Canadian Galactic Plane Survey (CGPS) (Brown, Taylor, \& Jackel 2003), and in the $|b| < 1.5\deg$ Southern Galactic Plane Survey (SGPS) (Brown {\it et al.}, 2007) were recently used to probe both small-scale (Haverkorn {\it et al.}, 2006), and large-scale field structures (Brown {\it et al.}, 2007).
+RM's in the $|b| < 4^\circ$ Canadian Galactic Plane Survey (CGPS) (Brown, Taylor, \& Jackel, 2003), and in the $|b| < 1.5^\circ$ Southern Galactic Plane Survey (SGPS) (Brown {\it et al.}, 2007) were used to probe both small-scale (Haverkorn {\it et al.}, 2006), and larger-scale field structures (Brown {\it et al.}, 2007).
 The best fit model of the latter has a clockwise field everywhere except for two reversals, one in the Scutum-Crux arm and the other in the molecular ring at a smaller Galactocentric radius of $\approx$ 3.7 kpc.
-This contrasts with a pulsar-RM analysis by Han {\it et al.}, (2006), which concluded multiple field reversal zones in the Galactic disk.
-In the current paper we present an all-sky plot investigation of the Milky Way's smoothed RM pattern.
-We use a new 2257-RM compilation of $\simeq$ 1500 revised and more accurate e.g.r.s.
-RM's of our own, combined with the recently published CGPS/SGPS RM's, and two smaller published lists from (Klein {\it et al.} 2003 (108 RM's), and Mao {\it et al.} 2008 (67 sources).
-Combination with the CGPS and SGPS RM surveys enables us to explore the match between the ``in-plane'' and ``off-plane'' RM sky.
-To an extent not seen before, we find better defined, and remarkably coherent patterns of RM sign over the inner $\sim 180\deg$ of Galactic longitude of the Milky Way disk.
+Since this work was completed, Van Eck et al. (2011) extended the previous results of Brown {\it et al.} (2003, 2007) above after closing observational gaps in the ``mid plane'' ($|b| \lesssim 3^{\circ}$ sources.
+Also since this work was completed Taylor {\it et al.} (2009) published a very large RM compilation using 2 closely spaced L-band wavelengths in the NVSS survey.
+However the NVSS catalogue's zone of avoidance in the Southern celestial sphere gives it limited applicability for this investigation since it removes {\it ca.} 1/3 of the of $0^{\circ} < |b| < 15^{\circ}$ ``near plane'' zone RM's which is the focus this paper.

+Conflicting conclusions among some of the above publications illustrate the difficulties in unravelling the magnetic structure of the Galaxy.
+This paper presents an all-sky plot of the Milky Way's smoothed RM pattern, but focuses solely on the global magnetic structure in the near-plane zone up to $|b| \sim 15^{\circ}$.
+It uses an improved and expanded set of extragalactic source Faraday RM's of unprecedented average accuracy, most of which were derived from linear polarization measurements over a wide range of wavelengths, from $\sim \lambda 2$cm to $\sim \lambda 23$cm.

+The smoothing ``beam'' of $\sim 21^{\circ}$ is comparable to a spiral arm (and inter-arm) width dimension, thereby providing a resolution comparable to some current magnetic field images of nearby external galaxies such as M51.
+In the ``above disk'' RM sky, the smoothed RM patterns are quite different from those near the disk.
+Interpretation of the $|b| \gtrsim 12^{\circ}$ RM sky requires a 3-D modeling analysis, and this will be the subject of a following paper.